YourNiceCv

 Mistake: Ignoring ATS Keywords from Job Advert

-Fix: 73% of CVs rejected by ATS.
-Copy exact keywords from job description into your CV.
+Fix: 73% of resumes rejected by ATS.
+Copy exact keywords from job description into your resume.

 ❌